Attunewise/GPT/README.md

 }
 ```

 `Tool.js` must export a single function `call` which will take two arguments, `name`, and `args` corresponding to the function call.
-It must return an object containg to properties `content` which is a string containing the output of the function call and `isError` which is a boolean.
+It must return an object containing two properties, `content` which is a string containing the output of the function call and `isError` which is a boolean.
 If isError is true, then `content` should contain the error message.

 The VSCode plugin uses a websocket server to communicate with the plugin running inside of VSCode.
 You can use this framework for other plugins, for example we've used it with `ExtendScript` and `UXP` plugins for Adobe Creative Suite.